Landlord and Tenant Code

-- keep his part of the premises clean and sanitary;
+- Keep his part of the premises clean and sanitary;

-- dispose of rubbish, garbage, and other waste in a clean and sanitary manner;
+- Dispose of rubbish, garbage, and other waste in a clean and sanitary manner;

-- keep all plumbing fixtures as clean and sanitary as their condition permits;
+- Keep all plumbing fixtures as clean and sanitary as their condition permits;

-- prevent anyone whom tenant has permitted on the premises from damaging or removing any part of the unit or its equipment, and refrain from doing any such thing himself;
+- Prevent anyone whom tenant has permitted on the premises from damaging or removing any part of the unit or its equipment, and refrain from doing any such thing himself;

-- comply with all lawful agreements and rules which the landlord can show are reasonably necessary for the preservation of persons and property;
+- Comply with all lawful agreements and rules which the landlord can show are reasonably necessary for the preservation of persons and property;

-- if locks have been added or changed by tenant, give to the landlord a copy of the key to enter the premises.
+- If locks have been added or changed by tenant, give to the landlord a copy of the key to enter the premises.

 Report of condition of the premises

 Tenant's request must be made within 15 days of the start of tenant's occupancy.
 If tenant disagrees with the report, he should give his own statement to the landlord within 5 days after receiving landlord's report.
-Landlord is liable to tenant for 3 times the amount of the security deposit if he fails to give tenant this report.
+Landlord is liable to tenant for three times the amount of the security deposit if he fails to give tenant this report.
 Landlord is presumed responsible for the conditions noted in the report.

 If tenant notices a defective condition in the unit which the landlord may not know about, tenant must report it to landlord within 48 hours.
 If the defect may cause serious damage to person or property, tenant must report it immediately.